After three nights in Avignon, Peter and I boarded a train and arrived in Lyon about an hour later, at 1:15pm.

 Our first impression of Lyon was that the temperature was much lower than Avignon.
 Phew.

-We stayed three nights at a hotel near Bellecour square and I felt that we didn’t even make a dent in exploring the city.
-Lyon is a big city – France’s second city to be precise – and it sprawls out as far as the eye can see.
+We stayed three nights at a hotel near Bellecour square, and I felt we didn’t even make a dent in exploring the city.
+Lyon is a big city – France’s second city, to be precise.
+It sprawls out as far as the eye can see.